Mr Schwan’ morning coffee is to be served. Photo: Mattias Ek.

 City of Commerce 1720—1860, floor 2

 Merchants become wealthy while ordinary people live through their brief allotted time.
-From the comfort of his home, wealthy merchant Mr Schwan can gaze out over Skeppsbron where tightly moored merchant ships are being loaded and unloaded.
+Wealthy merchant Mr. Schwan can look from his home at Skeppsbron, where many merchant ships are loaded and unloaded.

 Take your place on stage